CombustibleLemonsCTF/CAMS-CTF-2015-writeups/recon-1/README.md

 ### Solution

-The social utility which they are reffering to is [Facebook](https://www.facebook.com/).
+The social utility which they are refering to is [Facebook](https://www.facebook.com/).

 **Note:** You need a Facebook account to complete this challenge.